n-raine/rp2350-powman-sleep/README.md

 ## Description

-An example of using the new powman states available in the RP2350 to go to a lower power sleep (<500 uA) compared to the SLEEP and DORMANT states of the RP2040.
+An example of using the new powman states available in the RP2350 to go to a lower power sleep (<500 uA) compared to the `SLEEP` and `DORMANT` states of the RP2040.

-This uses the powman BOOT registers to make the bootloader reboot to some other address and uses the stack to jump back to the callee-address to resume work like normal.
+This uses the powman BOOT registers to save the current execution state before powering down the core.
+On power-up, it resumes execution as normal.

 Without using the powman BOOT registers, changing to a lower power state will reboot the core and run from the start of `main()` again, which isn't useful for most applications that want sleep.

-It leaves the SRAM domains on to retain any global state and stack contents.
+It crucially leaves the SRAM domains on to retain any global state and stack contents.

 Example is built for Arm but can be adapted to run on RISC-V cores.

 ## Explanation

-I'd like to preface this information with the fact that I'm not a microcontroller expert, nor have I used the RP2350 an awful lot (I mean, you can't even buy the chip by itself at the time of writing) but I have dug into a reset sequence or two in my time with computers.
+I'd like to preface this information with the fact that I'm not a microcontroller expert, nor have I used the RP2350 an awful lot but I have dug into a reset sequence or two.

 To understand why powman sleep is done the way it is, we need to first look at the power states provided by the RP2350's predecessor, the RP2040.
 These states were called `SLEEP` and `DORMANT` and worked by stopping the clocks that ran the cores while retaining the processor state like registers etc.
 These states are still present on the RP2350 as well.
-They reduced power by a lot, but there were still areas of the processor which were powered on that didn't need to be and resulted in a rather high sleep current of 1-2 mA.
+They reduced power by a lot, but the processor was still powered on, so the idle power draw/leakage current still drew 1-2 mA.
 Not so great when other microcontrollers (like some STM32 series) can go to sub-100 uA range in sleep modes.

 So how does Raspberry Pi fix this problem?
 Well its simple: If you aren't using the processor, then lets just turn it all off!
-Well, technically it turns off the switched core and peripherals and retains a small section of always-on (AON) peripherals, which contains the powman peripheral.
+Well, technically it turns off the switched core and peripherals, and retains a small section of always-on (AON) circuitry, which contains the powman peripheral.
-You can optionally power-down the RAM but if you want to retain information between reboots, you probably won't want to do that...
+You can optionally power-down the RAM, but if you want to retain information during sleep, you probably won't want to do that, or risk wearing out your flash by constantly writing your program's state to it before sleeping.

 Turning off the core results in a drastic power drop of around 10x, down as low as 150 uA!
 This is excellent!
 There's only one problem: We've just turned the processor off, so when it powers on again, it won't have any "memory" of what it was doing.

-Not knowing any different, it goes through the whole reset sequence and starts from the beginning (bootloader and into `main()`) again.
+That's ok.
+We can just keep a flag in RAM and add checks in `main()` to see what state we were in, right?
+Well, unfortunately, no.
-To make things worse, the bootloader zeroes all of memory as part of its power-on sequence and resets all global variables to their initial values.
+The bootloader zeroes all of memory as part of its power-on sequence and resets all global variables to their initial values.
 So even though we kept the RAM on during sleep, using up all that power, we don't get to reap the benefits of keeping it around!
-This isn't exactly ideal if you wanted to sleep for 30 seconds before checking a sensor again and comparing it to its last reading which you carefully tucked away in memory.
+This isn't exactly ideal if you wanted to sleep for 30 seconds before checking a sensor again and comparing it to the last reading you carefully tucked away in memory.

-This means you need to have some way of differentiating between power-on resets (first powering the pico on) and wakeups from the power manager.
-If not, you'll end up going through your sensor initialisation sequence and reset whatever it was doing in the process.

-Fortunately, Raspberry Pi foresaw this problem and gave us a few special registers which are retained when we go to sleep.
+Fortunately, Raspberry Pi foresaw this problem and gave us a few special registers which are retained when we go to sleep and, importantly, are checked _before_ the bootloader starts clearing RAM.
 These are the `BOOT[0..3]` registers in the powman peripheral, which is always kept on, even in the lowest sleep states.

 These `BOOT` registers are special in that you can store a return address and stack pointer in them so that when the processor turns back on, the bootloader can check them and, if present and correct, jump to the code which it points to.
-This re-entry code can then re-initialise the peripherals *without* going through your sensor reset sequence, because we know that if it runs, its because we woke up from sleep so can assume that the sensor is already up and running.
-This skips the whole "RAM re-initialise" bit and retains your global variables as well!
+This skips the whole "RAM re-initialise" bit and retains your global variables.

+Because the processor was powered down, we still need to re-initialise the peripherals.
+Just be careful about how you do it.
+You don't want to be restarting your sensor every time you wake up.

-The catch is that the code to jump to needs to be loaded into RAM before the processor sleeps.
+The catch is that the re-entry code to needs to be in RAM.
 Typically, pico code is run directly off of flash memory, so we need to do some work and load it into RAM first.
-The effect is that (at least some of) the RAM needs to be kept powered on during sleep to keep the re-entry code and corresponding stack around for wakeup.
+The effect is that (at least some of) the RAM needs to be kept powered on during sleep to keep the re-entry code, CPU registers and stack around for wakeup.

 This requires some effort, and while it isn't a lot of work, you have to be careful about it.
-Unfortunately, I haven't found any documentation online that says you need to go through all of this to use the sparkly new power-saver features of the RP2350 in a way that's useful for at least a large number of applications.
+Unfortunately, I haven't found any documentation online that says you need to go through all of this to use the sparkly new power-saver features of the RP2350 to their fullest extent.

 Hopefully this explanation can help people understand *why* all of this work is needed and how to get it set up.